-by $[KAK^+19]$ is 53% and 56% faster for SIKEp503 and SIKEp751, respectively.
-However, for the largest parameter set (i.e., SIKEp751) our architecture requires up to 58% fewer slices, 13% fewer BRAMs and 68% fewer DSPs.
+Comparison with other SIDH/SIKE implementations.
+We compare our SIKE results with other results in the literature in Table 5.
+We focus on the Virtex 7 690T platform because, to our knowledge, it has been the only target of previous SIDH and SIKE implementations.
+As advertised, existing works [KAMK16, KAMK18, ACC+19b, RM19, KAK+19] achieve high-speed at the expense of a much higher amount of resources.
+For example, in comparison with our 256-bit architecture, the most recent SIKE implementation by [KAK+19] is 73% and 56% faster for SIKEp503 and SIKEp751, respectively.
+However, for the largest parameter set (i.e., SIKEp751) our architecture requires up to 54% fewer slices, 10% fewer BRAMs and 68% fewer DSPs.
 We remark that DSPs are significantly expensive hardware resources.
-Moreover, our architecture supports all four different SIKE parameters sets (and any other primes if necessary), while that of $[KAK^+19]$ only supports SIKEp751 unless the device is reprogrammed.
-For our 128-bit architecture, the implementation of $[KAK^+19]$ is 77% and 85% faster for SIKEp503 and SIKEp751 respectively, but we need 81% fewer slices, 52% fewer BRAMs and 89% fewer DSPs to support SIKEp751 (and other parameter sets).
+Moreover, our architecture supports all four different SIKE parameters sets (and any other primes if necessary), while that of [KAK+19] only supports SIKEp751 unless the device is reprogrammed.
+For our 128-bit architecture, the implementation of [KAK+19] is 85% faster for both SIKEp503 and SIKEp751, but we need 78% fewer slices, 52% fewer BRAMs and 89% fewer DSPs to support SIKEp751 (and other parameter sets).

 Since we present a speed/area trade-off, we also include a proper metric to compare against existing literature.
 As previous work used the product of slices and time (ST) as a measure, we include this as well.
 In this metric, Carmela256 has fairly similar performance to Carmela128, but scales much better to larger primes, as can be seen from the results for SIKEp751.
-In comparison to the best recent work on SIKE [KAK+19] we do worse for SIKEp503, but can see that Carmela256 achieves a more favorable trade-off than [KAK+19] for SIKEp751.
+In comparison to the best recent work on SIKE [KAK+19] we do worse for SIKEp503 and SIKEp751.
 However, we note that this metric excludes the expensive DSP resources.
 For that purpose, we also include the product of DSPs and time (DT) as a metric.
-In that case Carmela128 performs better than Carmela256 for the smaller SIKE primes, while Carmela256 is superior for SIKEp751.
-We also observe that Carmela128 achieves better results than the work of Koziel et al. [KAK+19], while Carmela256 outperforms it for SIKEp751.
-The work of Roy and Muhopadhyay [RM19] has even better results than Carmela256 for SIKEp751, though it is worse in the ST metric.
-We emphasize that neither of the metrics provides a complete picture; the relevant trade-off depends on the context
+In that case Carmela128 performs better than Carmela256 for the smaller SIKE primes,